Karansutradhar/ENPM809Y-RWA3/README.md

 # ENPM809Y-RWA3
-Developing the structure of a project with two mobile robots
+The project involves developing only the structure of a project using object-oriented programming, inheritance, and polymorphism.
+Two mobile robots are tasked to navigate through a maze and pick up objects.